-- Immediately contact your line manager/designated person.
-They will decide whether or not to refer the matter - Make written notes as soon as possible, recording exactly what was said, when and where and recording any possible signs of physical abuse that you may have seen (e.g. bruises or burns on arms or face) - Take care to record ONLY what you were told.
+- Make written notes as soon as possible, recording exactly what was said, when and where and recording any possible signs of physical abuse that you may have seen (e.g. bruises or burns on arms or face) - Take care to record ONLY what you were told.
 Do not speculate or include opinion.
 The template at Appendix C is provided for guidance